aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 .. image:: /images/2019/06/CaiRollers-crowdfunder.jpg
   :alt: Promotional image for the CaiRollers' fundraiser to travel to South Africa.

 The `Cairollers`_ are raising funds to fly all the way from Cairo to Johannesburg, to play (at least) one game of Roller Derby - the first ever trans-African roller derby game in history.
-[We'd hope that this might be made more "value for money" by scheduling a few more games whilst their over, but this is all highly dependent on funds at present].
+[We'd hope that this might be made more "value for money" by scheduling a few more games whilst they're over, but this is all highly dependent on funds at present].

 .. _Cairollers: http://www.cairollers.com/